Polygamy in North America: Canada

 In Canada, polygamy is a criminal offence under section 293 of the Criminal Code, which provides for a penalty of up to five years imprisonment, but prosecutions are rare.
 As of January 2009, no person had been prosecuted for polygamy in Canada in over sixty years.
 This changed in 2014, when polygamy charges were brought against Winston Blackmore and James Oler.
+On March 9, 2018, the Supreme Court of British Columbia reaffirmed the constitutionality of Canada's anti-polygamy laws, upholding the July 2017 polygamy convictions of Winston Blackmore and James Oler.

 The federal Criminal Code applies throughout the country.
 It extends the normal definition of polygamy to having any kind of conjugal union with more than one person at the same time.
-Also anyone who assists, celebrates, or is a part to a rite, ceremony, or contract that sanctions a polygamist relationship is guilty of polygamy.
+Anyone who assists, celebrates, or is a part to a rite, ceremony, or contract that sanctions a polygamist relationship is also guilty of polygamy.
 Polygamy is an offence punishable by up to five years in prison.

 Edith Barlow, a mother of five in the polygamous community of Bountiful, B.C., was denied permanent residence and was asked to leave the country after ten years in Canada.